-The Coroner and his staff will treat the bereaved and other members of the public courteously and sympathetically at all times.
+The Coroner and his staff will treat the bereaved and members of the public courteously and sympathetically at all times.
 They will have regard, within the constraints of the statutory duties, to the religious faith and cultural traditions of the deceased.

 Duties will be discharged impartially, with a view to ascertaining the facts surrounding a death for the purpose of the Coroner’s statutory responsibilities.

 Confidentiality will be preserved as far as is possible within a system based on public court hearings.
 Explanations for the procedures adopted in particular cases will be given, on request, where the coroner is satisfied that the person has a proper interest.

 Written enquiries to the coroner will normally receive a reply within 10 working days of receipt.
 If the matter cannot be resolved within that time, an acknowledgement will be issued within 5 working days.
 This will include an estimate of when a substantive reply will be sent.

 Enquiries Not Requiring an Inquest

-If a death is reported which does not need to be the subject of an inquest, a certificate giving the cause of death will be sent to the registrar within 5 working days of the completion of the Coroner’s enquiries.
+If a death is reported which does not need to be the subject of an inquest, a certificate giving the cause of death will be sent to the registrar.
+This will be within 5 working days of the completion of the Coroner’s enquiries.